NSERC-SSHRC-CRSNG-CRSH/ResearchPortal-Web/README.md

 This project accepts community contributions through GitHub, following the [inbound=outbound](https://opensource.guide/legal/#does-my-project-need-an-additional-contributor-agreement) model as described in the [GitHub Terms of Service](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license):
 > Whenever you make a contribution to a repository containing notice of a license, you license your contribution under the same terms, and you agree that you have the right to license your contribution under those terms.

+Note: This project will accept contributions only for Research Portal customizations.
+To contribute changes that are specific to the core xRM Portals, please submit the contributions to https://github.com/Adoxio/xRM-Portals-Community-Edition

 Please submit one pull request per issue so that we can easily identify and review the changes.